guillemmillan/mypetapp/readme.md

 POST | /login | user logs in app or redirect to /profile if user is loged
 ```
 ```
-GET | /user | user can find all her favortite places GET | /user/porfile | can see all the information
+GET | /user | loged user can find all her favortite places GET | /user/porfile | can see all the information
 POST | /user/porfile/edit | can change profile information including the location
 ```